 “If it’s taking you longer than 10 weeks to press vinyl, you’re doing it wrong and you should probably look elsewhere” – Spencer Broughton

 Like an angry muscle car eating up the road and kicking up dust into the face of anyone who tries to pursue it, Record Store Day 2017 came and went in the usual whirlwind we’ve become used to.
 As dependable as the day itself are the annual criticisms that the celebration damages the community of independent labels whose doggedness during vinyl’s less prosperous times helped the format survive.
 Is Record Store Day quite the nemesis its critics make out though?
-Spencer Broughton, co-founder of Prime Direct, one of the UK’s leading vinyl distribution companies, doesn’t think so.
-Not only does he think the notion is “piffle”, but he thinks the whole perception of pressing plant delays is founded on falsehoods, incompetency and inefficiency outside of the pressing process itself.
+Spencer Broughton, co-founder of Prime Direct, one of the UK’s leading vinyl distribution companies, sees the notion as “piffle”; that the whole perception of pressing plant delays is founded on falsehoods, incompetency and inefficiency outside of the pressing process itself.
 In a candid interview we pick apart some of his arguments and find out what can be done to help independent labels take back control.

 So, straight to the point…are pressing plant delays a myth?